brightsg/Dubrovnik/Readme.md

     * FrameworkHelper : the Dubrovnik framework helper

-    * Reflector : generates the reflection XML that is parsed by the code generateor
+    * Reflector : generates the reflection XML that is parsed by the code generator

     * UnitTests : unit test target assembly